ellerre/insane-tutorial/nats/README.md

 # NATS example

-This example demonstrates how to use NATS messaging with a simple publisher and subscriber.
-The publisher sends messages to a NATS server, and the subscriber listens for those messages and processes them.
+This example shows a simple example that uses the NATS middleware, by creating a publisher and a subscriber.
+The publisher sends messages on a topic, and the subscriber echoes them back.
+The Round-Trip Time (RTT) is measured at the publisher side and printed on the console.

 ## 1. Installing and Running the NATS Server

-Download and install the NATS server package on one machine:
+Download and install the NATS server package on one VM (e.g., VM1):
 ```bash
 curl -fsSL https://binaries.nats.dev/nats-io/nats-server/v2@latest | sh
 ```

-Then start the server on VM1:
+Then start the server on that machine (here, VM1):
 ```bash
 nats-server --addr=<ip> --port=<port>
 ```
-Replace `<ip>` and `<port>` with the desired IP address and port number.
+Replace `<ip>` and `<port>` with VM1's IP address and a port number.

 ## 2. Install the Python client on both VMs